Popular services

 Our Address

 Cyprus Employment Law is a combination of common laws and statutes that govern the relationship between an employer and employee.
 Since employment is regarded as a contract, contract law's standard principles underlay all employment agreements in Cyprus.
-As such, it is understood that both parties agreed to the terms and conditions of the contract freely and willingly.
-Several statutory regulations and obligations, such as the Termination of Employment Law of 1967, and collective agreements, complement common law to ensure that employee rights are protected.
+As such, it is understood that both parties freely and willingly agreed to the terms and conditions of the contract.
+Several statutory regulations and obligations, such as the Termination of Employment Law of 1967 and collective agreements, complement common law to protect employee rights.

-Employers are also obligated to inform employees of conditions related to the employment relationship or any changes to those conditions.
+Employers must also inform employees of conditions related to the employment relationship or any changes to those conditions.

 In Cyprus, contracts are binding whether they are written agreements or not.
 However, employers must provide details of the terms of employment within a month of the commencement date.
 It needn't be a formal employment contract either.
 Any document, contract, or letter of appointment that outlines the terms of employment and is signed by the employer will do.

 It's important to note that statutory and common law rights and obligations apply to all employment contracts.
-This is irrespective of them being mentioned in the agreement or not.
+This is irrespective of whether they are mentioned in the agreement or not.
 Some employee rights include the following:

-In Cyprus, the most important employment law related statute is the Termination of Employment Law.
-It regulates termination of employment, and its primary purpose is to protect employees against dismissal.
+The most important employment law statute in Cyprus is the Termination of Employment Law.
+It regulates termination of employment and protects employees against dismissal.
 This law covers all employees, whether in the private or public sector.

 According to the Termination of Employment Law of 1967, employers must give adequate notice of termination.
 However, the notice period varies depending on the length of service:

 Employers are obligated to provide a reason for dismissal.
-If they cannot give a reason or the reason is unjustified, the employee has the right to file a claim of unlawful dismissal.
+If they cannot give a reason or it is unjustified, the employee has the right to file an unlawful dismissal claim.

-There are certain circumstances where employers are not lawfully entitled to terminate an employment contract.
-For instance, your employer legally can't fire you for being a member of a trade union or a safety committee.
+Employers are not lawfully entitled to terminate an employment contract in certain circumstances.
+For instance, your employer legally can't fire you for being a trade union or safety committee member.
 Similarly, you can't be dismissed for filing a complaint in good faith.

 Employers are entitled to terminate an employment agreement and dismiss the employee in the following scenarios lawfully:

-Termination based on redundancy has to meet certain criteria as well.
+Termination based on redundancy has to meet specific criteria as well.
 If a company closes or relocates to a different premise, an employer may terminate the employment agreement lawfully as long as employees are given adequate notice.
 Technological advances or any other changes in its production method may also cause redundancy.
-Also in the below cases, a company has grounds to let go of employees on the bases of redundancy:
+Also, in the below cases, a company has grounds to let go of employees based on redundancy:

 Employment and labour law in Cyprus protects employees against all forms of discrimination (age, gender, language, race, ethnicity, nationality, religion, sexual orientation, or political beliefs).
 Unequal pay based on sex is prohibited explicitly in Cyprus, where workers are entitled to equal compensation for equal work.

 The law also protects employees who file sexual harassment complaints.
-Sexual harassment complaints should be investigated by a Gender Equality Inspector or the Ombudsman.
+A Gender Equality Inspector or the Ombudsman should investigate sexual harassment complaints.

 In the event of unfairness, employees have two options.
-They may file a civil claim or file a complaint to the relevant authorities depending on the nature of discrimination.
-If the discrimination claim is successful, employees are entitled to claim damages, reinstatement, and attorney's fees.
+Depending on the nature of the discrimination, they may file a civil claim or a complaint with the relevant authorities.
+If the discrimination claim is successful, employees can claim damages, reinstatement, and attorney's fees.

-Part-time and fix-time employees should also be treated equally.
+Part-time and fixed-time employees should also be treated equally.
 Part-time workers are entitled to the same salary and benefits as full-time employees fulfilling the same duties.
-Employers should pay part-time workers pro-rata to the number of hours worked.
+Employers should pay part-time workers proportionally to the number of hours worked.

-Employees working a five-day week should not exceed 48 hours per week or eight hours a day.
+Employees working five days should be at most 48 hours per week or eight hours a day.
 This restriction includes overtime.
-There are circumstances where different limitations apply.
-The hotel industry is one example.
+Different limitations apply in certain circumstances, such as the hotel industry.
 Shift workers also have other limits.
 Employees are also entitled to a minimum of 11 continuous hours of rest every 24 hours.
-Also, they have the right to a constant 24-hour rest period each week.
-Furthermore, employees are entitled to either two consecutive days off with a 14-day cycle.
+They have the right to a constant 24-hour rest period each week.
+Furthermore, employees are entitled to two consecutive days off with a 14-day cycle.

-Our Law firm can offer the below services:
+Our Law firm can offer the following services:

 Popular services